 Our report will assess how the Department of Health and the HSC Trusts have reacted to these challenges, and the effectiveness of workforce planning measures to try and ensure that an appropriately resourced and skilled nursing and midwifery workforce, which is capable of coping with the rising demand for care effectively and efficiently, is in place in the HSC and independent sectors.

-We aim to publish our report later in 2019.
+We aim to publish our report later in early 2020.